 Paginated reports, long the standard report format in SQL Server Reporting Services, are now available in the Power BI service.
-Paginated reports are reports designed to be printed or shared.
-They're called "paginated" because they're formatted to fit well on a page, and display all the data in a table, for example, even if the table spans multiple pages.
+These reports can be printed or shared.
+They're called "paginated" because they're formatted to fit well on a page.
+They display all the data in a table, even if the table spans multiple pages.
 They're sometimes called "pixel perfect" because you can control their report page layout exactly.
 Paginated reports are based on the RDL report technology in SQL Server Reporting Services.
 Report Builder is the standalone tool for authoring paginated reports.

 Paginated reports can have many pages.
-The report in the following example has 563 pages, each laid out exactly, with one page per invoice and repeating headers and footers.
+For example, this report has 563 pages.
+Each page is laid out exactly, with one page per invoice and repeating headers and footers.

 You can preview your report in Report Builder, then publish it to the Power BI service, http://app.powerbi.com.
 You need a Power BI Pro license to publish a report to the service.
 You can publish and share paginated reports in your My Workspace or in app workspaces, as long as the workspace is in a Power BI Premium capacity.
 Also, a Power BI admin needs to enable paginated reports in the Power BI admin portal.
 Read more about configuring workloads.

 Paginated reports have their own design tool, Report Builder.
 It's the same tool and the same version you'd use to create paginated reports for Power BI Report Server or SQL Server Reporting Services (SSRS).
 In fact, paginated reports that you create for SSRS 2016 and 2017 or for Power BI Report Server on-premises, are compatible with the Power BI service.
 The Power BI service maintains backwards compatibility so you can move your reports forward, and you can upgrade any previous-version paginated reports.
 Not all report features are available at launch.
 See Limitations and considerations in this article for details.